Hey, there! I’m Eva.

 Like with photojournalism, I soon fell in love with the storytelling that is possible with weddings.
 Hundreds of tiny moments of emotion, anticipation, laughter, and romance make up a single wedding day.
 I came to realize that I could apply my skills as a documentarian to capture one of the most important days in the lives of couples and their families.
 What a privilege that is!
 And now, in the blink of an eye, 10 years have passed and I have photographed over 100 weddings.
 From engagements to wedding days, first babies to third babies, I get to see my clients’ lives unfold on the walls of their homes through the photographs that I have captured.

 Bearing witness to life and the human experience is what brought me to documentary photography in the first place.
 I am always profoundly honored whenever someone steps in front of my camera and allows me into their world.
 The couples and families I work with have woven themselves into the tapestry of my life, and I am so grateful for all of them.

-I am currently booking a select number of weddings, as well as family and branding sessions for 2021 and beyond.
-Please don’t hesitate to drop me a note to schedule a time to chat over wine, coffee, chocolate, pasta…or appropriately masked up and 6 feet apart in a park somewhere until it’s safe to do otherwise.
+I am currently booking a select number of weddings, as well as family and branding sessions for 2023 and beyond.
+Please don’t hesitate to drop me a note to schedule a time to chat over wine, coffee, chocolate or pasta.
 I am based in Richmond, Va, but always willing to travel.